terra-money/docs/docs/Tutorials/Smart-contracts/Write-smart-contract.md

 :::

 ::: warning NOTE
-If you are developing with a Windows exposed Docker daemon connected to WSL 1, you will need to replace the `pwd` and `basename "$(pwd)"` steps of the optimization command with the absolute path of your smart contract folder, or Docker will be unable to optimize your build.
+If you are developing with a Windows exposed Docker daemon connected to WSL 1, you will need to replace the `pwd` and `basename "$(pwd)"` steps of the optimization command with the windows absolute path of your smart contract folder, or Docker will be unable to optimize your build.
 :::